-Did you know at Fuller Dental we can help patients that have been diagnosed with Sleep Apnea?
+Did you know Fuller Dental helps patients with Sleep Apnea?

 What Is Sleep Apnea?

-Sleep apnea is a sleep-related breathing disorder commonly marked by loud snoring and repeated cessation of breathing during sleep.
+Sleep apnea is a sleep-related breathing disorder.
+Common signs are loud snoring and episodes where the patient stops breathing during sleep.
 Patients with sleep apnea experience a collapse of the soft tissues at the back of the throat, blocking the airway and forcing a loud snore or gasp to restart the flow of air.

-In many cases, the patient is unaware that they are snoring and experiencing cessation of normal breathing until their sleep partner lets them know, or they begin to notice changes in their daily quality of life.
+In many cases, the patient does not know that they are snoring and not breathing normally until their sleep partner lets them know.
+They may also notice changes in their daily quality of life.

 Signs & Symptoms of Sleep Apnea

-Although snoring is considered a common symptom, snoring does not always mean that a patient has a sleep disorder and many patients with sleep disorders either do not snore or do not realize they do.
+Although snoring is a common symptom, it does not always mean that a patient has a sleep disorder.
+Many patients with sleep disorders either do not snore or do not realize they do.
 There are several key signs of a sleep-related disorder such as sleep apnea and discussing your lifestyle habits and concerns with us during visits can help identify larger health issues such as sleep apnea.
 Common signs can include:

 - Snoring, often loudly